chironapp/chiron-website/src/content/blog/new-race-timing-system-debuts-at-the-bush-turkey-relay/index.md

 ![Taz takes the win for white team](./taz-white-team-win.JPG)

-White took the win for the **second year in a row**!
+**White Team took the win for the second year in a row**!
 I put my heart and soul into the final leg, desperately trying to chase down Taz.
-I managed to pass **Aidan and Isaac** from the Black and Pink teams respectively in the first 500m.
+I managed to pass Aidan and Isaac from the Black and Pink teams respectively in the first 500m.

-However, it turns out I put a bit too much soul into it — my legs went lactic and I got the **death wobbles** with 200m to go, just in time for **Michael Cnops from the Blue team** to come tearing past in the final 20m, leaving me to finish **second**.
+However, it turns out I put a bit too much soul into it — my legs went lactic and I got the **death wobbles** with 200m to go, just in time for **Michael Cnops from the Blue team** to come tearing past in the final 20m, leaving me to finish **third**.

 ![Cooked](./bush-turkey-relay-michael-blue-clive-red-team-finish.JPG)